Margherita Hack: Biography

-Hack was born in Florence.
+Hack was born in Florence, Tuscany.
 Her father Roberto Hack was a Florentine bookkeeper of Protestant Swiss origin.
-Her mother, Maria Luisa Poggesi, a Catholic from Tuscany, was a graduate of the Accademia di Belle Arti di Firenze and a miniaturist at the Uffizi Gallery.
+Her mother, Maria Luisa Poggesi, a Tuscan Catholic, was a graduate of the Academy of Fine Arts of Florence and a miniaturist at the Uffizi Gallery.
 Both parents left their religion to join the Italian Theosophical Society, for which Roberto Hack was secretary for a time under the chairmanship of the countess Gamberini-Cavallini.